 While it is difficult not to produce any waste at all, try to make use of the waste you do create (ie. use grey water to irrigate, repurpose old packaging, fix old tools, compost, etc.)

 Some practical ways you can do this include feeding unwanted or unappetizing portions of your harvests (including bugs and weeds) to your chickens and then using their manure as fertilizer for your garden, or feeding kitchen scraps (including meat and dairy) to your pigs.

 It could also mean composting food scraps and weeds, using straw or wood shavings as bedding for your hens or other animals and then using it as next year’s mulch, reducing the number of plastic bags of garden soil you purchase by building your own compost, or using wood ash produced by your wood stove (a byproduct of heating your home) to amend your garden soil or to make lye for soap.

 Producing no waste also means being conscious of what we are bringing onto our homesteads and making a concerted effort to give everything more than one use.
 You can do this by reusing any single use items that do find their way onto your property in new and innovative ways, such as using old milk jugs as cold frames or using plastic cups as seedling pots in the spring.
 Be mindful of any and all waste and let your imagination provide solutions!

 Related: 11 Frugal Ways to Use Kitchen Scraps

 7. Design From Patterns to Details

 Be intentional with the way you design your garden, homestead and property.
-Observe first and then design your property to take advantage of the naturally occurring systems already in place. (ie. you can create microclimates on your property where ones don’t exist by taking advantage of what already does exist.
-So for example, you could construct a pond at the bottom of a hill where runoff will naturally filter down and collect).
+Observe first and then design your property to take advantage of the naturally occurring systems already in place.

 8. Integrate Rather Than Segregate